AndrewEllis93/Print-Tuning-Guide/articles/troubleshooting/extrusion_patterns.md

 - Pressure advance consistency issues (such as causing ideal PA values to differ for accelerations and decelerations).

 ## Other Factors
+- Try adjusting your filament tension screw/thumbscrew (if equipped).
 - Poor quality or misaligned extruder parts can contribute to these issues.
     - For BMG parts, Bondtech or Trianglelab are best.
     - Any [:page_facing_up:eccentricity](/images/troubleshooting/extrusion_patterns/eccentricity.png) or [:page_facing_up:misalignment](/images/troubleshooting/extrusion_patterns/filament_gear_misalignment.png) in the extruder gears will contribute to these patterns.